leobauza/react-ssr/README.md

-# Server rendered react using babel register and no webpack bundling for the server
+# Server rendered React using babel register and no webpack bundling for the server

 ## What are we building here?